 - Binge eating disorder (BED): People with BED eat an unusually large amount of food in a short period of time and feel a loss of control during this episode.
 They do not purge afterwards, but often feel a lot of shame or guilt about their binge eating.

 - BMI: Body mass index (BMI) is a number that is calculated for someone’s weight and height.
 This number helps determine whether or not someone is below, in, or above their healthy weight range.

 - Bone density: A measure of how strong your bones are.

 - Bulimia nervosa: Cycles of binge eating followed by a purging behavior.
-People with bulimia will eat an unusually large amount of food in a short period of time and then exercise excessively or purge by self-inducing vomiting, using laxatives, enemas, or diuretics in an attempt to avoid gaining weight.
+People with bulimia will eat an unusually large amount of food in a short period of time and then compensate after in an attempt to avoid gaining weight.
+They may compensate by exercising excessively and/or purging by self-induced vomiting or use of laxatives, enemas, or diuretics.

 - CBT (cognitive behavioral therapy): A type of therapy that teaches you how to be alert to the thoughts you have as you do certain behaviors.
 CBT targets thoughts and behaviors that are unhealthy or unhelpful.
 The focus of CBT is to decrease negative thoughts or unhealthy behaviors.

 - Challenge foods: Foods that people with eating disorders try to avoid because they may be considered unhealthy or because eating them may lead to binging or purging/vomiting.
 They may also be called “trigger” or “risk” foods.

 - DBT (dialectical behavioral therapy):A type of therapy that encourages patients to embrace the thoughts and feelings they have but to think in ways that prevent harmful behaviors.
 It’s primarily a group-based therapy with individual therapy back-up.
 Patients keep logs of their thoughts and feelings, and during treatment, they learn and discuss coping strategies.